Unified model for non-Abelian braiding of Majorana and Dirac fermion zero modes

-\textit{Introduction.} Anyons \cite{Wilczek1982} obeying fractional statistics are exotic quasiparticles living in (2+1)-dimensional space.
-In condensed matter physics, anyons usually emerge as composites formed from charged particles~(like electrons) and vortices.
-This anyon model was raised by Wilczek in 1982 \cite{Wilczek1982} and first exemplified by the Laughlin quasiparticles \cite{Laughlin1983} in the fractional quantum Hall (FQH) system \cite{FQH1982}.
-Also in the $\nu=5/2$ FQH state \cite{WillettFQH5_2}, the more intriguing non-Abelian anyons are proposed to emerge as the elementary excitations binding with half-vortices \cite{MooreRead1991, XGWen1991}.
-This type of excitation in correlated electron systems also manifests itself as a half-vortex-bound state in $p$-wave superconductors \cite{Ivanov_2001}, which is well known as the Majorana zero mode~(MZM) \cite{KitaevChain_2001}.

-Following these pioneering works, great efforts have been devoted to seeking the experimental evidence of MZMs because of their great potential for fault-tolerant topological quantum computation \cite{Kitaev2003TQC, RMP_TQC}.
-MZMs have been proposed to appear in a number of platforms, an incomplete list includes superconductor-semiconductor heterostructures \cite{Fu_and_Kane, kou, das1, DELiu_review}, ferromagnetic atomic chains on a superconductor \cite{perge}, and vortices in topological superconductors \cite{Jia, Fes1, Fes3, HDing_review}.
-However, the complexity of the superconductor-proximated heterostructure \cite{XGWen_CMEM, DELiu_review} as well as the possible trivial explanations for the transport signals \cite{JieLiu_ZBP_2012_PRL, DasSamra_ABSvsMBS} still hinder the appearance of the smoking-gun experimental signals.
-An altenative way is to seek the symmetry protected Majorana pairs.
-The most studied one among them is the Majorana Kramer's pair~(MKP) \cite{KTLaw_MKP, Mele_MKP}, where a pair of MZMs is related by time-reversal~(TR) symmetry.
-Owing to the TR symmetry protection, MKPs have been shown to obey non-Abelian braiding, rendering a novel type of symmetry-protected non-Abelian statistics~\cite{XJLiu_MKP, Flenseberg_MKP_braiding_1, Flenseberg_MKP_braiding_2, XJLiu_MKP_braiding}, as well as topological quantum computing \cite{Fu_MKP_TQC}.
+\textit{Introduction.} Anyons~\cite{Wilczek1982} in condensed matter systems usually emerge as composites formed from charged particles~(like electrons) and vortices.
+This anyon model was raised by Wilczek~\cite{Wilczek1982} and first exemplified by the Laughlin quasiparticles~\cite{Laughlin1983} in the fractional quantum Hall (FQH) system~\cite{FQH1982}.
+Also in the $\nu=5/2$ FQH state~\cite{WillettFQH5_2}, the more intriguing non-Abelian anyons are proposed to emerge as the elementary excitations binding with half-vortices~\cite{MooreRead1991, XGWen1991}.
+This type of excitation also manifests itself as a half-vortex-bound state in $p$-wave superconductors~\cite{Ivanov_2001}, which is well known as the Majorana zero mode~(MZM)~\cite{KitaevChain_2001}.
+Due to their significant potential for fault-tolerant topological quantum computation~\cite{Kitaev2003TQC, RMP_TQC}, substantial efforts have been dedicated to seeking experimental evidence of MZMs in various platforms including superconductor-semiconductor heterostructures~\cite{Fu_and_Kane, kou, das1, DELiu_review}, ferromagnetic atomic chains on a superconductor~\cite{perge}, and vortices in topological superconductors~\cite{Jia, Fes1, Fes3, HDing_review}.
+However, the complexity of the superconductor-proximitized structure~\cite{XGWen_CMEM, DELiu_review} and the possible trivial explanations for the transport signals~\cite{JieLiu_ZBP_2012_PRL, DasSamra_ABSvsMBS} still hinder the appearance of the smoking-gun experimental signals.